lapz1/Rule-of-Thumb/README.md

   - Open the NodeJS console go to source folder and execute the command: npm install
   - For launch the application execute the command: node index.js

+The env file was sent by email, this has the database settings.

 # LAYOUT